MystenLabs/sui/doc/src/explore/sui-explorer.md

 1. Open your Sui Wallet.
 1. Click the clipboard icon to copy your wallet address.
 1. Open the Sui Explorer.
-1. Select the **Coins** tab if it is not currently selected.
 1. In the search field, paste your wallet address and then press **Enter**.

 The Explorer displays the **Address** details page for your wallet address.
 You should see the same transaction in Explorer that you see in your wallet history.
 Click on a transaction to view the details for it.

 ## Explorer start page

-When you open Sui Explorer, the page displays the transactions and top validators on the network.
+When you open Sui Explorer, the page displays network stats, transactions, and top validators on the network.
 The **Transactions** table lists the most recent transaction first.

 The **Top Validators** table lists the top validators on the network and includes a map showing the geographic locations of all nodes on the network.